-To know more about the facilities the classes are providing read here
+To know more about the initiative towards employment read here.

 Canada has its 1st disability-inclusive karate charity